 Prepare your media kit:

 I made this mistake and I wish I had known this before.
-Actually I kind of knew that I needed a media kit but I decided to ignore it due to laziness.
-So I prepared this really interesting mail and I tested it by sending it to a bunch of hotels and tourism boards.
+Actually, I kind of knew that I needed a media kit but I decided to ignore it due to laziness.
+So I prepared this really interesting email and I tested it by sending it to a bunch of hotels and tourism boards.
 I waited for a few days and I did not receive even a single reply.
 That is when I decided to investigate on Google what I did wrong.
 I then realized my mistake.

 What is a media kit, you may ask?
-Well, let us just say that it is very important for us travel bloggers.
+Well, let us just say that it is very important for us, travel bloggers.
 If you don’t have one, create one now.
 It is very easy to create using Google docs and I had one ready in less than 2 hours.
-This is where you put general statistics and make sure that your media kit is all colorful and catches your client’s eye.
+This is where you put general statistics and make sure that your media kit is all colourful and catches your client’s eye.
 Since mine is a comparatively newer blog, it means that my statistics are only a little better than average and I also have comparatively lesser number of followers.
 But instead of focusing on that, I decided to focus on the positives like all the accolades I have received in such a short span of time.
 Also never lie about your stats since anyone can verify them online these days.

-So a combination of my media kit and my carefully drafted mail worked in my favor.
+So a combination of my media kit and my carefully drafted mail worked in my favour.
 Remember that you are a brand and you need to market it in a way that you are selling your brand.

 |Busselton Resort, Australia|

 Create a list of clients you would like to work with.
 I went online and after hours of research had my own list.
 It will depend on your niche and your readers.
 If you are a backpacker, then you would have better luck with backpacker hostels.
 If you prefer a combination of budget/luxury accommodation like me, then you need to prepare your list based on this.